Michi83/boardgamecollection/README.md

 A collection of classic board games that can be played against the computer.
 Requires [Python](https://www.python.org/downloads/) and [Pygame](https://www.pygame.org/wiki/GettingStarted).

+Mostly intended for casual players, who want to try out different games.
+Don't expect the computer to be particularly good at any one game.

 ## Games included so far
 ### Caïssa Britannia
 [Rules](https://www.chessvariants.com/large.dir/british.html)